 In an interview, Quentin Tarantino said that the version of "Down in Mexico" heard in 'Death Proof' was likely the rarest recording in his entire collection.
 When he was working at a stag theater in his teens, he showed the record to the projectionist, another record collector, who immediately pointed out the words "Newly Recorded" on the record's label.
 Tarantino said this version soon became one of his favorite tracks of all time.

-According to Tarantino Universe aficionados, this is the 3rd appearance of "Jungle" Julia.
-First, was as Unruly Julie in My Best Friend's Birthday- she's mentioned as a rival DJ to Clarence.
-Second as Wayne Gale's assistant in Natural Born Killers.
-3rd, as a DJ in Death Proof.
+According to Tarantino Universe aficionados, this is the third appearance of "Jungle" Julia, The first was as Unruly Julie in My Best Friend's Birthday (1987), mentioned as a rival D.J. to Clarence, and the second was as Wayne Gale's assistant in Natural Born Killers (1994).

 The 1970 Dodge Challenger driven by the girls has door frames.
 The original 1970 model Challenger did not have door frames.
 The crew most likely added the door frames for the "ship's mast" stunt to be possible.

-During the first crash, the 4 girls are listening to Dave Dee Dozy Beaky Mick and Tich.
-In 1960, Eddie Cochran was killed in England when he was thrown through a windshield of a taxi which had hit a light pole.
+During the first crash, the four girls are listening to Dave Dee Dozy Beaky Mick and Tich.
+In 1960, Eddie Cochran was killed in England when he was thrown through the wind-shield of a taxi which had hit a light pole.
 A young police cadet at the station responsible for the investigation taught himself to play guitar with Cochran's impounded Gretsch from the wrecked car.
 His name was David Harman, later to become Dave Dee.

-Based on the 2-disc Special Edition DVD, from the time the girls' Challenger initially takes off, to where Stuntman Mike's Charger Rolls over thus ending the chase, the total elapsed time of the chase sequence is 20 minutes, 11 seconds.
+Based on the two-disc Special Edition D.V.D., from the time the girls' Challenger initially takes off, to where Stuntman Mike's Charger Rolls over thus ending the chase, the total elapsed time of the chase sequence is 20 minutes, 11 seconds.